TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

 - Command line (CLI) access with the ability to create directories and symbolic links.
 - Access to :ref:`Composer <composer>` via the CLI (for local development)
-- Access to the webservers root directory
+- Access to the web server's root directory
 - Database with appropriate credentials

 Execute Composer Create-Project